ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 not Rover, and the pitch parameter only makes sense for Plane).
-There are also some potentially useful command-parameters that are not handled because there is a limit to the message size, and a decision has been made to prioritise some parameters over others.
+There are also some potentially useful command-parameters that are not handled because there is a limit to the message size, and a decision has been made to prioritize some parameters over others.

 .. note::